goszpeti/conan_explorer/README.md

 ## Quick Overview

 The goal of this project is to provide a frontend to start executables contained in packages of the package manager [Conan](https://conan.io/).
-It also contains a local package explorer view, which is handy on Windows to browse short paths annd navigate quickly.
+It also contains a local package explorer view, which is handy on Windows to browse short paths and navigate quickly.
+A Search Dialog for browsing packages is also integrated.

-It is more end-user oriented and focuses on using packages.
+It is end-user oriented and focuses on using packages, rather then developing them.
 It can be used on Windows and Linux x64 platforms.

 #### Application Link Grid:
 # <img src="https://raw.githubusercontent.com/goszpeti/conan_app_launcher/master/doc/screenshot.png" width="1024">